ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Update a Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Method updateDevice() can be used to modify one or more properties of a device.
-The properties that needs to be modified should be passed in JSON format, For example, to update the device metadata,
+The properties that needs to be modified should be passed in JSON format, For example, following sample shows how to update a device metadata,

 .. code:: java